ninnghazad/dronetest/README.md

 Commands and APIs have access to global and sandboxed environment,
 global gets overwritten with sandboxed.
-Sandboxed environment is what user can access through the virtual systems, it is called 'sys' in userspace.
+Sandboxed environment is what user can access through the virtual systems, functions, files, variables and so on.
-Userspace is the sandboxed environment the usercode runs in.
+That sandboxed env. is called userspace and is accessible for the user through the "sys" object.

 /rom is read-only
 /rom/apis contains all APIs
 /rom/bin contains all commands
-/ contains users data
+/ contains system's data

 Each virtual system is assigned a real folder on the server, within the mods folder, named by its id (sys.id).
 Systems must not ever have access to anything outside that directory.